-Conflict Resolution: Students must contact the Disability Services Office if the accommodations are not implemented in a timely and effective manner; the DSC can assist with advocating on the student's behalf.
-Students with disabilities who believe they have been discriminated against on the basis of their disability should contact the Disability Services Office.
-NewSchool always encourages students to enlist the aid and intervention of the DSC to resolve complaints informally.
-If informal procedures do not satisfactorily address the student's concerns or if the grievance is directed toward the DSC, the student may fill out the Student Grievance Form, located in the Academic Advising and the Registrar's offices.
+Students must contact the Disability Access Office if the accommodations are not implemented in a timely and effective manner so the DAC can assist with advocating on the student's behalf.
+Students with disabilities who believe they have been discriminated against on the basis of their disability should contact the Disability Access Office.
+NewSchool always encourages students to enlist the aid and intervention of the DAC to resolve complaints informally.
+If informal procedures do not satisfactorily address the student's concerns, or if the grievance is directed toward the DAC, the student may fill out the Student Grievance form located in the Academic Advising and Registrar Offices.

-Any concerns or complaints regarding Disability Services should be brought to the attention of the managing of Academic Advising.
+Any concerns or complaints regarding Disability Access should be brought to the attention of the manager of Academic Advising.
 Complaints will be handled in accordance with the school's student grievance policy.